martijnboers/gigscovery_backend/README.md

 This endpoint will return both top and related artists based on a Spotify user token, the parameters number of top and related artists can be changed accordingly.

-- #ENDPOINT 2: USER'S TRACKs FEATURE SPACE
+- #ENDPOINT 2: USER'S TRACKS FEATURE SPACE

 This endpoint will return certain track features for the artists returned from the first endpoint above.

+- #ENDPOINT 3: GET USER BINS

 Finally, concert clusters based on the songs of top artists and related artists from endpoint 2 will be returned in get_bins through latitude and longitude parameters.
-The date range as well as the radius of the top and related artists can be adjusted accordingly.
+The date range as well as the radius around the given lcoation, and the top and related artists can be adjusted accordingly.

 # Disclaimer